-As of December 31, 2019, we had working capital of approximately \$256.0 million compared to working capital of approximately \$233.5 million as of December 31, 2018.
-The increase in our working capital is related mainly to our fluent profits and cash flow.
+As of December 31, 2020, we had working capital of approximately \$497.8 million compared to working capital of approximately \$256.7 million as of December 31, 2019.
+The increase in our working capital is related mainly to our fluent profits and the Convertible Senior Notes offering which we completed in October 2020.

-Cash and cash equivalents, short-term and long-term deposits as of December 31, 2019 were \$191.1 million compared to \$177.8 million as of December 31, 2018.
+Cash and cash equivalents, short-term and long-term deposits as of December 31, 2020 were \$427.9 million compared to \$191.1 million as of December 31, 2019, and increased mainly as a result our fluent operating cash flow and the Convertible Senior Notes offering which we completed in October 2020.

-Trade accounts receivables decreased from \$53.5 million as of December 31, 2018 to \$51.6 million as of December 31, 2019.
+Trade accounts receivables increased from \$51.6 million as of December 31, 2019 to \$63.3 million as of December 31, 2020.

-Inventories increased from \$41.8 million as of December 31, 2018 to \$48.4 million as of December 31, 2019.
-The increase in inventory is related mainly to the introduction of new products and to the increase in our global inventories related to services.
+Inventories increased from \$48.4 million as of December 31, 2019 to \$61.7 million as of December 31, 2020.
+The increase in inventory is related to the introduction of new products and to the increase in our global inventories related to services, and to our decision to manufacture in full capacity during the COVID-19 environment.

-Operating activities in 2019 generated positive cash flow from operating activities of \$41.2 million compared to a positive cash flow from operating activities of \$36.1 million in 2018.
-The increase in operating cash flow in 2019 is mainly related to effective collection of accounts receivables in 2019 relative to 2018.
+Operating activities in 2020 generated positive cash flow from operating activities of \$60.3 million compared to a positive cash flow from operating activities of \$40.7 million in 2019.
+The increase in operating cash flow in 2020 is mainly related to higher profitability and to effective collection of accounts receivables in 2020 relative to 2019.